Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Results

 \subsection{Beam size measurement}

 Using the 1~ms integration time data, we analysed each frame to derive both the illumination through each mask hole and the best fitting values for the coherences.
-The coherences are then used to calculate the electron beam source size.
-The time series of these measurements, shown in Figure~\ref{fig:3mmbeamts}, show high stability and repeatability, with an rms scatter of \SI{0.4}{\micro\metre} and \SI{2.6}{\micro\metre} in beam major and minor axes, respectively, and 0.9\degree\ in the angle.
+The coherences are then used to calculate the size of the major axis of the electron beam { using:

+where $\lambda=\SI{538}{nm}$ and $L=\SI{15}{m}$ as described in Section~\ref{sec:experimental-setup}.
+An analogous equation holds for the minor axis.
+The angle of the major axis of the beam is rotated by 90 degrees compared to the angle of the major axis of the coherence function given in Eq~(\ref{eq:majminphi})}.